 With more and more people having access to take the COVID-19 vaccine, we’re seeing the true impact of both its effectiveness and certain side effects.

-Here to help us understand how this vaccine can relate to those who have received fillers in the past is Dr. Gregory Delost.
+Let’s take a deeper look at how this vaccine can relate to those who have received fillers in the past.

 Dermal Filler Reactions with the COVID-19 Vaccine